dacjames/spark-jobserver/README.md

 ### Publishing packages

 - Be sure you are in the master project
-- Run `test` to ensure all tests pass
+- Run `+test` to ensure all tests pass for all scala versions
-- Now just run `publish` and package will be published to bintray
+- Now just run `+publish` and package will be published to bintray

 To announce the release on [ls.implicit.ly](http://ls.implicit.ly/), use [Herald](https://github.com/n8han/herald#install) after adding release notes in